anniekvandijk/anniekvandijk.github.io.oud/_posts/2021-12-08-First-post.md

 ---
 title: How I started a free blog with Github and Jekyll in 10 minutes
 date: 2021-12-08 13:20:00 +0100
-categories: [General]
+categories: [General, Blog]
-tags: [jekyll, github pages]     # TAG names should always be lowercase
+tags: [jekyll, github, github pages, chirpy, markdown, yekyll theme starter]
 ---

 This is my first post ever on a personal blog page.
 Why now?